Modeling and Analysing Respondent Driven Sampling as a Counting Process: Results

-Our approach for modeling RDS admits the following setting: \begin{description} \item[(M1)] The size of the population, $N$, is not known, although we may assume it is very large. \item[(M2)] For each degree $k$ there are $N_k$ individuals in the population with degree $k$. \item[(M3)] Sampling is done without replacement with $n_{k,t}$ as the (right continuous) counting process depicting the number of people with degree $k$ recruited by time $t$. \item[(M4)] Between time $t$ and $t+\Delta t$ an individual with degree $k$ is sampled with probability
+Our approach for modeling RDS assumes the following: \begin{description} \item[(M1)] The size of the population, $N$, is not known, although we may assume it is very large. \item[(M2)] For each degree, $k$, there are $N_k$ individuals in the population with degree $k$. \item[(M3)] Sampling is done without replacement, with $n_{k,t}$ being the (right-continuous) counting process representing the number of people with degree $k$ recruited by time $t$. \item[(M4)] Between times $t$ and $t+\Delta t$, an individual with degree $k$ is sampled with probability

-where $I_t$ is the number of people already recruited and actively trying to recruit (invite) new individuals, and the constant $\beta_k$ is a degree dependent \textquotedblleft recruitment rate". \end{description} Using $g_t^-$ to denote\footnote{Hopefully less cumbersome than the alternative common notation, $g_{t-}$.} the value of $g$ just before $t$, a more formal statement of (M4) is: \begin{description} \item[(M4')] The multivariate counting process $n_t:=(n_{1,t},n_{2,t},..n_{d_{max},t})$ has intensity
+where $I_t$ is the number of people already recruited and actively trying to recruit new individuals, and the constant $\beta_k$ is a degree-dependent recruitment rate.

+\end{description} Using $g_t^-$ to denote\footnote{Hopefully less cumbersome than the alternative common notation, $g_{t-}$.} the value of $g$ just before $t$, a more formal statement of (M4) is: \begin{description} \item[(M4')] The multivariate counting process $n_t:=(n_{1,t},n_{2,t},..n_{d_{max},t})$ has intensity